 and why risk having to show up when you can share me with the rest of the world, continue taking from me all that I am willing to give, which is everything that I am, because this woman doesn’t know how to half-ass it and hold back bits of herself.

 And there are positives about being the other woman too…it means I don’t have to fully show up either.
 I can feed my ego being adored from afar.
-I am still in complete control of who I let in and when and when I choose, I can shut the world out, curl up into a ball and withdraw.
+I am still in complete control of who I let in and when and if I choose, I can shut the world out, curl up into a ball and withdraw.
 No one is ever truly put off by this because there is no claim on my time, because I belong to no one and no one belongs to me.

 And please spare me, I am not talking about people as literal possessions.
 I am talking about what we all hope for…that unyielding, unwavering love that demands its place in your life, that shows up when everyone else has gone, that folds you into the curve of their body as though you were truly carved from the same stone.
 The kind of love that builds cities and inspires art.
 The kind of pairing that sets the earth’s axis on its end.
 Love that endures late night meltdowns and bathrooms filled with candles and Jack Daniels, love that withstands the woman trying to heal the girl, love that understands that every time she tries to find herself in the love of a man that she is piecing herself back together as best she can and she’s learning to love herself in a way that only she can.